andrew/ultimate-awesome/README.md

 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-compilers-languages](https://github.com/patrickporto/awesome-compilers-languages) - A curated list of awesome programming language design, domain specific languages and homebrew compilers.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
+- [awesome-multimodal-deception-detection](https://github.com/Redaimao/awesome-multimodal-deception-detection) - A reading list for research topics in multimodal deception detection.
+- [Design-Resources](https://github.com/SARAH-HADDAD/Design-Resources) - This repository is a collection of design resources that includes templates, stock photos, icons, fonts, color palettes.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [Awesome-Crowd-Localization](https://github.com/taohan10200/Awesome-Crowd-Localization) - Awesome Crowd Localization.
+- [awesome-game-file-format-reversing](https://github.com/velocityra/awesome-game-file-format-reversing) - Collection of docs/tools/resources for reverse engineering and working with video game file formats.
 - [awesome-technical-writing-learning](https://github.com/wongyah/awesome-technical-writing-learning) - 😎 A curated list of awesome and free resources about technical writing.
 - [awesome-cue](https://github.com/xinau/awesome-cue) - A curated list of awesome CUE projects, libraries, tools and resources.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome-cv-best-paper-list](https://github.com/yyyujintang/awesome-cv-best-paper-list) - Awesome Best Papers in Computer Vision Top Conference(CVPR/ICCV/ECCV).
+- [awesome-aussie](https://github.com/AdamXweb/awesome-aussie) - Curated list of Aussie (Australian) based software and services.
 - [awesome-romhacking](https://github.com/btelwy/awesome-romhacking) - An awesome list of epic resources related to romhacking for various games and consoles.
 - [awesome-web-react](https://github.com/dataformsjs/awesome-web-react) - 🚀 Awesome Web Based React 🚀 Develop online with React!.
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
+- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
+Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
+Perfect for beginn.
 - [awesome-sparklyr](https://github.com/harryprince/awesome-sparklyr) - An awesome sparklyr related package collection.
 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.
 - [awesome-awesomeness-bioinformatics](https://github.com/Juke34/awesome-awesomeness-bioinformatics) - A list of awesome awesomeness related to bioinformatics and associated fields.